onaraighl/droplet2D/SAMPLE/README.md

 •	mesh/ Contains the computational grid used for the simulation.

 These two directories must be read together.
-The directory structure (including sub-directories is shown in the schematic diagram.
+The directory structure below in structure.png

 # How the case is set up